 Learning at its most exciting

-We promise you total immersion in a professional hospitality operation from day one.
+We promise you total immersion in a professional culinary innovation from day one.
 You will deliver, supervise and manage fine dining, off-site catering and event catering.

 Events could range from spectacular weddings and high-profile conferences to graduation ceremonies and banquets for up to 900 people.
 A recent success story was a six-course tasting menu in celebration of the University’s honorary graduates at Derby Museum and Art Gallery.